On the conditioning of polynomial histopolation: Introduction

 The difficulty in identifying unisolvent classes for polynomial histopolation is reflected in the lack of explicit expressions for the corresponding Lagrange bases, which are known only for the aforementioned classes (C1) \cite{GerritsmaEdge,Robidoux} and (C3) \cite{BEsinum}.
 The absence of closed formulas for Lagrange polynomials forces to deal with solving a linear system that involves the Vandermonde matrix $ V_d $, which is hence computed with respect to any other basis $ b_1, \ldots, b_{d} $ of $ \mathscr P_{d-1} (I) $:

-As many of our results are asymptotic or directly related with the number of segments, denoted by $ d $, we will consistently index the Vandermonde matrix $ V_d $.
+To stress the connection of the results with the number $ d $ of segments, we consistently index the Vandermonde matrix $ V_d $, as in \eqref{eq:Vandermonde}.
 This quantity is also the size of the matrix, and is upshifted by $1$ with respect to the relative polynomial degree.

-\begin{example} The non-unisolvence of the set of segments introduced in the above example is also readily seen by looking at the Vandermonde matrix computed with respect the monomial basis $ b_j (x)= x^{j-1} $.
+\begin{example} The non-unisolvence of the set of segments introduced in the above example is also readily seen by looking at the Vandermonde matrix computed with respect to the monomial basis $ b_j (x)= x^{j-1} $.
 For any even $ j $, one has

-It follows that any even row of $ V_d $ is made out of zeros.
+It follows that any even row of $ V_d $ is equal to the zero vector.
 Since the invertibility of the Vandermonde matrix does not depend on the polynomial basis chosen, one deduces that such a set is not unisolvent for histopolation in $ \mathscr{P}_{d-1} (I) $. \end{example}

 The problem of computing the features of a Vandermonde matrix, in particular concerning its conditioning and hence the identification of ill-conditioned bases, is a cornerstone of approximation theory \cite{Shen}; of course, so is also the opposite problem.
-In the framework of nodal interpolation, the problem was extensively studied, and several results concerning optimality \cite{Gautschi1975, Gautschi2011, Lisimax}, bad conditioning \cite{BeckermannConditioning,BSSC}, as well as their applications \cite{Li}, have been obtained.
-It is worth pointing out that the majority of these results can be grouped into two clusters: results concerning the monomial basis, which in general offers unstable results, and results concerning the Chebyshev (of \emph{first} kind) basis, which can be used in combination with Chebyshev nodes to reverse such a situation.
+In the framework of nodal interpolation the problem was extensively studied, and several results concerning optimality \cite{Gautschi1975, Gautschi2011, Lisimax}, bad conditioning \cite{BeckermannConditioning,BSSC}, displacement structures \cite{Displacement}, as well as their applications \cite{Li}, have been obtained, endorsing the design of efficient algorithms.
+The majority of these results can be grouped into two clusters: results concerning the monomial basis, which in general offers unstable performances, and results concerning the Chebyshev (of \emph{first} kind) basis, which can be used in combination with Chebyshev nodes to reverse such a situation.

-\textbf{Outline of the paper and main results.} In contrast with nodal interpolation, very few is known about the spectral features of the Vandermonde matrix \eqref{eq:Vandermonde} associated with the histopolation problem.
+\textbf{Outline of the paper and main results.} In contrast to nodal interpolation, very little is known about the conditioning of the Vandermonde matrix \eqref{eq:Vandermonde} associated with the histopolation problem, and about its asymptotics as a function of the polynomial degree $d$.
 The principal aim of this work is to fill this gap.